What is a Self-Directed IRA?

 Alternative Asset Investments You Can Make

-As an IRA investor, you will not know what a self-directed IRA can invest in.
+As an IRA investor, you may not know what a self-directed IRA can invest in.
 This is because the Internal Revenue Code only describes what a self-directed IRA cannot invest in.
 According to Internal Revenue Code Sections 408 & 4975, you cannot engage in certain transactions with Disqualified Persons.

 Generally, if the self-directed IRA does not purchase life insurance, collectibles, or engages in a prohibited transaction in IRC Section 4975, then you can make the investment.

 The advantage of using a self-directed IRA to make alternative asset investments, like real estate and tax liens, is that it is perceived to provide a great way to diversify your retirement portfolio.
 Additionally, you gain some protection from inflation, and have the ability to invest in what you know, understand, and love.
+Learn more about investing in alternative assets in a self-directed IRA today!

 Self-Directed Retirement Plans